danielbodnar/awesome-stars/README.md

 ## react

+- [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - Personal finance and wealth management app
+- [emyann/matron](https://github.com/emyann/matron) - A Domain Specific Language à-la Dockerfile with a CLI to scaffold your projects.
+- [tiancihe/bookmark-manager](https://github.com/tiancihe/bookmark-manager) - Chrome bookmark manager in firefox
+- [Shopify/hydrogen](https://github.com/Shopify/hydrogen) - Hydrogen is Shopify’s stack for headless commerce.
+It provides a set of tools, utilities, and best-in-class examples for building dynamic and performant commerce applications.
+Hydrogen is designed to
 - [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
 - [abahmed/Deer](https://github.com/abahmed/Deer) - :pencil2:A modern, fast, beautiful note taking app, built on Electron and React
 - [awehook/blink-mind-desktop](https://github.com/awehook/blink-mind-desktop) - Cross-platform full-featured mind mapping and outline app based on electron.